Artificial sweetener or sugar?

-This is a very common question in clinic, especially by weight loss clients.
+This is a very common question in clinic, especially from weight loss clients.

-  The artificial sweeteners are cheap to produce and hundreds of times sweeter than sugar so only a small amount is needed.
+The artificial sweeteners are cheap to produce and hundreds of times sweeter than sugar.
+Only a small amount is needed.
 They are chemical based and they have no nutritional value.
 I normally recommend clients to avoid them, especially weight loss clients.

 Artificial sweeteners can promote more sweet cravings and don’t really help you to eat healthier in the long term.
 They may affect blood sugar, and there is also evidence that shows artificial sweeteners may increase insulin.
 This can lead to weight gain, metabolic disorders and hormone imbalance.